The Impact of T(t)rauma | Big T and little t

 Little t trauma

-There are also “little t” traumas.
-These are events or circumstances that, in general, may not be viewed by society as traumatic or meet diagnostic criteria, but still have a profound negative effect on those who experience them.
+"Little t" traumas are events or circumstances that, in general, may not be viewed by society as traumatic or meet diagnostic criteria, but still have a profound negative effect on those who experience them.

-Examples of little t trauma include a difficult move, a hard break-up or financial trouble.
+Little t trauma examples include a divorce, a difficult move, a hard break-up or financial trouble.

 How Trauma Affects the Brain